Build SEO Silos That Dominate SERPs

 Over time, silos drift.

 New pages get published.
 Old pages lose relevance.
 Some posts stop linking to the main hub.
-Others become orphaned.
+Others become orphans.

 A regular audit helps you: